atharva2408/Bank-API/README.md

 # Expense-tracker-in-js
-This is a expense tracker API
+This is an expense tracker API